subnero1/website/_posts/2017-12-12-Underwater-modem-with-multiple-hydrophones.md

 ---
 layout: post
-title: Underwater modem with a secondary data acquisition system banner : images/banner-pulse-custommodem.jpg
+title: Multi-channel underwater modem banner : images/banner-pulse-custommodem.jpg
 date:  2017-05-18
 categories: wnc
 thumbnail: images/pulse-thumbnail-multichannel.jpg
 ---

 The Subnero underwater modems provide options for customization and extension at many levels.
-For a research application, a customer required 4 synchronized recordings of a received signal from carefully positioned hydrophones, everytime the signal was detected on the main hydrophone.
-In order to fulfill this requirement and manage the extra receiving channels, there is an additional analog-to-digital (ADC) convertor integrated in the modem.
+For many research applications, multiple synchronized recordings of a received signal from carefully positioned hydrophones are required everytime a signal is detected on the main hydrophone.
+In order to manage the extra receiving channels, there is an additional analog-to-digital (ADC) convertor integrated in the modem.
 The second ADC is managed by the UnetStack agent named `adc2`.

 At the event of detection of a signal on the main hydrophone, a baseband reception notification message `RxBasebandSignalNtf` is sent by the modem.
 The customer's script can look for the reception of this notification message and request a recording using the secondary data acquisition system: